yahoo/bgdocs/doc-site/content/en/jvm/tutorial-1.md

 This call to `.action()` will start a series of steps.

-1. It will run the anonymous function given as a parameter.
+1. It will run the lambda given as a parameter.
-2. `e.person.update()` will tell the graph to mark any demanding behaviors as activated.
+2. `person.update()` will tell the graph to mark any demanding behaviors as activated.
 In this case there is the only one demanding behavior.
 3. The anonymous function will complete.
-4. The graph will call the runs block on the one activated behavior.
+4. The graph will call the `runs` block on the one activated behavior.
-5. That runs block prints out "Hello, World!" by accessing the `.value` of `person` which is the value we passed into the `.update()` method.
+5. That runs block prints out "Hello, World!" by accessing the `.value()` of `person` which is the value we passed into the `.update()` method.
 6. The `.action()` method completes and the program continues.

 All of these steps together make up a single Behavior Graph __Event__.